-POS (Point-of-Service): PCP-referred requests are the same as for HMO Members.
-However, POS Members have the option to seek care from any Provider without a Referral, even when one is required, subject to our Deductible, Coinsurance, and Preapproval/Precertification review requirement.
+POS (Point of Service): PCP-referred requests are the same as for HMO Members.
+However, POS Members have the option to seek care from any Provider without a Referral, even when one is required, subject to our Deductible and Coinsurance, without a Preapproval/Precertification review requirement.